The Eucalyptus Problem

 The Sensitive Balance of Nature and Inhabitants

 The remaining places of highland meadows surrounded by indigenous trees still provide nourishment for scarcely occurring livestock due to these meadows' reduced influence from the toxicity of the Eucalyptus tree.
 Hence, some of these cultivated fields with indigenous Nature remain, where the Eucalyptus tree has not yet ruined the ground vegetation by these trees' foreign and tactical toxicity, see map loops (B) and (14) points (39), (41- 42).
-These preserved areas with still remaining indigenous Ethiopian trees constitute areas with open grass fields, see map points (16) and (B) - (39) and (41) above point (16).
-With a park-like appearance, the indigenous Juniper trees still prevail here in fascinating and beautiful places of a rustic appearance where livestock is brought for grazing thanks to the indigenous trees' erosion resistance and fertility impact on the landscape.
+These preserved areas with remaining indigenous Ethiopian trees constitute areas with open grass fields, see map points (16) and (B) - (39) and (41) above point (16).
+With a park-like appearance, the indigenous Juniper trees still prevail here in fascinating and beautiful places of a lush landscape where livestock have green and fertile meadows for grazing thanks to the indigenous trees' erosion resistance and fertility impact on the landscape.
 There are fenced pastures for the animals, but shepherds usually guard the livestock inside the Park area in contact with the existing 60 households.
-Today, visitors come to Entoto for recreation, as it is the only forest-like area in the city's vicinity and the beautiful views from the mountain.
+Today, visitors come to Entoto for recreation, as it is the only forest-like area in the city's vicinity and has beautiful views from the mountain.

 • 3.
 The distant continent of Australia's developed fauna and flora has undergone an extremely long evolutionary optimization to best adapt to the unique condition of its geological and surrounding genetic characteristics.
 The Australian uniquely native indigenous habitat received its distinctive property of plant and wildlife through this remoteness.
-Hence, due to this isolated location by oceans and aeons, the Eucalyptus tree created the specificity of its soil in seclusion and, in connection to the location's biological uniqueness.
-However, the Eucalyptus tree's foreign genetic legacy's impact in Ethiopia undermines its and other organisms' existence.
+Hence, due to this isolated location by oceans and aeons, the Eucalyptus tree created the specificity of its soil in seclusion and, in connection to its ecological uniqueness.
+However, the impact of the Eucalyptus tree's foreign genetic legacy on Ethiopia undermines the country's endemic vegetation and the existence of other organisms.

 • 4.
 Australia's unique flora and fauna have developed a distinctive character to become more or less toxic to its environment through separate seclusion from other continents.
-However, and very important in this context, Australia's organisms have, in their defence system, developed an equally strong resistance against these multi-folded toxicities that can be described as a type of evolutionary competition-oriented circumstances on their continent.
+However, and very important in this context, Australia's organisms have, in their defence system, developed an equally strong resistance against these multi-folded toxicities, thus equipping the organisms with evolutionary competition-oriented circumstances on their continent.
 Furthermore, this toxicity depends on direct genetically controlled survival strategies to avoid, for example, overgrazing or a large infestation of insects or even as a tool in the competition between tree species of the ground itself.

 • 5.
 The Australian continent and its Eucalyptus tree appear in displaced contradictions due to continental distances of ocean magnitude to other continents.
 It has, thus, in Australia, been possible for animal and plant species to develop evolutionary characteristics that have no direct genetic contact with the animals and vegetation of other continents.
 A long time appears here in segregated genetic enhancement for Australia's different evolution regarding its organism's optimization to elaborate the required mutation and genetic enhancement defence mechanisms against plants' toxicity.
 This prehistoric evolution in the genetic legacy of the very remote past in the Australian surrounding fauna and flora is unique but still mostly beyond knowledge, and for the future to research within Nature's ancestral vault.
 This genetic material is something to carefully, scientifically protect and seriously investigate because it may include crucial components for the future development of medicine or other completely vital research.